johnschoeman/graphql-demo/GraphQL_Slides.md

 - GraphQL is an API technology, not a database technology.

-- GraphQL is a specification, not a specific language or framework.
+- GraphQL is a specification, not a specific language, library, or framework.

 ---